Some of the contents of the pages on this site are Copyright © 2016 NJH Music

 What you will read is based on theory, my experience with both stronger and weaker bands and my opinion.

-I'm going to assume that the reader has some basic knowledge of theory, harmony and counterpoint.
+I'm going to make the assumption that the reader has some basic knowledge of music theory, harmony and counterpoint.
 You don't need to be an expert in writing Bach fugues, but you will need to know basic four-part harmony and simple concepts of musical form.
+This article won't tell you how to write a march, but it will help you to orchestrate one for brass bands.

 If you aren't familiar with the instruments of a brass band then I suggest that you make contact with your local band(s).
-I believe that whilst listening to band recordings can give you an insight into what bands sound like as an ensemble, there is no substitute for listening to a band live.
+I believe that whilst listening to band recordings can give you an insight into what bands sound like as an ensemble, there is no substitute for listening to a band live to learn what makes that ensemble sound as it does.
 You will be likely to gain most by attending a rehearsal.
-Band conductors will be able to give you a guidance on the sound of each instrument in the band, and it's much better live, where you can ask questions, than on a CD where you can't.
+Band conductors will be able to give you a guidance on the sound of each instrument in the band, and it's much better live where you can ask questions than on a CD where you can't.

 Any suggestions of what you'd like to see would be appreciated.
 I will be adding musical examples later.

-All brass bands, whatever their standard and wherever they are, use the same instrumentation.
+All brass bands in the British Style, whatever their standard and wherever they are, use the same instrumentation.
 This is the first of many surprises that the newcomer to writing for this genre will have to be ready for.
-Orchestral writers are accustomed to using whatever orchestration they expect to be most appropriate for the music; except for the percussion section, banding composers and arrangers, however, need to stick to the given instrumentation.
-I am fudging the issue a little because the instrumentation used by Salvation Army bands is slightly different from that used in contesting bands.
-I shall return to that later.
+Orchestral writers are accustomed to using whatever orchestration they feel to be most appropriate for the music; except for the percussion section, banding composers and arrangers, however, need to stick to the given instrumentation.
+I am fudging the issue a little because the instrumentation used by Salvation Army bands is slightly different from that used in contesting bands, I shall return to that later.

 As is the case with many of the peculiarities of banding, the reason for this is set in history that is beyond the scope of this article.
 The interested reader may wish to consult one of the many books documenting this history.
 A fuller reference will appear later.